DuncanCragg/ForestReact/README.md

 locally and remotely, _and_ subscribe it to that state so that it's notified if it changes.
 All the interactive logic is held in pure functions.

-## Credit

-Thanks to my Tes colleague, [Federico 'framp' Rampazzo](https://github.com/framp), for the inspiration, example and base code from [Storry](https://github.com/framp/storry)!

 ## Similar

 The [Eve Language](http://witheve.com/) is one of the closest examples I've found of a similar approach.
 The [Red Language](http://www.red-lang.org/) also has a number of aspects in common.

+## Credit

+Thanks to my ex-Tes colleague, [Federico 'framp' Rampazzo](https://github.com/framp), for the inspiration, example and base code from [Storry](https://github.com/framp/storry)!